Community Emergency Response Team

 The PMKCA's Community Emergency Response Team (CERT) is a team of volunteers from the PMKCA area who have been trained to provide temporary emergency assistance to community members in the event of a major disaster, such as a tsunami, hurricane, earthquake, flood, or major fire.
 CERT members are trained to take control of emergency situations until paid professionals (police, fire department, civil defense, national guard) arrive on the scene.

 Part of a community being prepared for an emergency is education.
 In that regard, the PMKCA CERT has developed a set of Standard Operating Guidelines (affectionately known as SOG) that provide a framework for the organization and actions of the PMKCA CERT.
 We encourage all community members to download and read this document.
-Please click the icon shown below to download this PDF document (1.1 Mb).
+A copy of the PMKCA CERT Standard Operating Guidelines is no longer available online for downloading but can be obtained from our CERT Leader, Denning Powell, via telephone or email .

 Hey what’s the deal with this thing called CERT?
 Have you ever wondered what CERT is all about?
 Are you curious when you hear in the news about a CERT Team taking action during an earthquake, flooding or other natural disaster?
 Well, if you don’t already know, CERT stands for Community Emergency Response Team and it’s a program, under joint federal and state jurisdiction, which provides residents and businesses of any defined geographical area with the basics of how to properly prepare for and respond to a natural or man-made disaster such as fire, flooding, earthquake.
 There are more than 20 CERTs on the Big Island, including 3 on the Hamakua Coast (Pa’auilo, Laupahoehoe and Hamakua) and others throughout the county.